fuse-open/sublime-plugin/README.md

 Sublime Plugin
 ==================
-Sublime plugin for Fuse Editor
+Sublime plugin for Fuse Editor.

 How to install on Windows
 =================
+Fuse will install the plugin on demand, so the steps below are in normal circumstances not neccessary.

 Go to AppData/Roaming (Type %appdata% in file explorer).
 Find the "Sublime Text 3" folder, and go into "Packages".
 Clone repo into this folder, and RENAME the folder to "Fuse", and restart sublime if it's already open.